• Skip to main content

 EBITDA: What it is and how it’s calculated

-Last Modified on September 1, 2022 by CA Bigyan Kumar Mishra
+Last updated on December 20, 2023 by CA Bigyan Kumar Mishra

 EBITDA is an acronym for Earnings Before Interest, Taxes, Depreciation, and Amortization.

-While conducting financial analysis, the EBITDA to sales ratio used as a financial metric to know the company’s operational efficiency.
+While conducting financial analysis, the EBITDA to sales ratio is used as a financial metric to know the company’s operational efficiency.

 EBITDA margin is calculated by dividing earnings before interest, tax, depreciation and amortization by total sales.